ScreenPyHQ/screenpy_adapter_allure/docs/index.rst

-This Adapter enhances the reporting of your `ScreenPy <https://screenpy-docs.readthedocs.io/en/latest/>`__ tests by enabling Allure reporting for the :external+screenpy:ref:`Narrator`.
+This Adapter enhances the reporting of your `ScreenPy <https://screenpy-docs.readthedocs.io/en/latest/>`__ tests by enabling Allure reporting for :external+screenpy:ref:`Narration`.
 Just plug the adapter
 into the Narrator's microphone and enjoy the vivid detail!